zkny/crudengine/frontend/README.md

 <a name="update"></a>
 ### Update
 >Updates a document in database.
+If there is a file in the object, crudengine will upload it, but will not delete the previous file.
 * Method: PATCH
 * Resolves into: [WriteResults](https://docs.mongodb.com/manual/reference/method/db.collection.update/#writeresults-update)
 ```javascript